 Portugal offers different types of visas for those who want to live in the country.
-From student visa to qualified worker visa, the country offers several solutions for various needs.
+From student visas to qualified worker visas, the country offers several solutions for various needs.
 Portugal also offers a Golden Visa scheme that grants residency in return for an investment.

-In this article, you’ll get to know more about the Portugal immigration, Portuguese visas, and residency permit types.
+In this guide, you’ll get to know more about Portugal’s immigration, Portuguese visas, and residency permit types.

 This visa might be ideal for you if you can prove that you’re going to work with Portuguese companies.
 A contract or a written proposal with a Portuguese company might suffice during the application process.